cbpspratap/SQLTraining/Chapter 10/Readme.md

 # The Conclusion

-This is the last chapter of this SQL tutorial series, in this chapter we will see some miscelaneous topics and best practices.
+This is the last chapter of this SQL tutorial series, in this chapter we will see some miscellaneous topics and best practices.

 Topics:
 - SQL View
+- Stored Procedure
+- Miscellaneous
 	- USE command